infinitemule/poursquare-storm/README.md

 -----
 * I am not a Storm expert.
 I started learning Storm a few days before the hackathon.
 If you see something that can be improved, please let me know.
-* I didn't do any adjustment to the topology.
-Everything has a three for a parallelism hint because that's what I used when I was testing.
+* I didn't do any adjustments to the topology.
+Everything has a 3 for a parallelism hint because that's what I used when I was testing.
 My guess would be that you would look at the metrics that the Storm UI is collecting and make appropriate adjustments to those numbers.
 * I had a hard time finding the proper way of feeding a spout.
 I based mine off of the Storm Kestral spout.